desmaref/is426-pm2.5-analysis/README.md

 # is426 Project: Particulate Matter 2.5 analysis based on Weather Conditions in the NorthEastern United States

 ## Objective Overview
 The intent of this project is to explore and visualize the correlation between weather and particulate matter 2.5 in certain counties in the northeast.
-While relationships between particulate matter and weather have already been identified, I would like explore if there is any relationship between amounts of percipitation and particulate matter concentrations.
+While relationships between particulate matter and temperature have already been identified, I would like explore if there is any relationship between amounts of percipitation and particulate matter concentrations.

 ### Hypothesis